What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 A prepaid plan lets you lock in a specific funeral service at today's prices.
 If you choose a direct cremation today for $2,500, that is what your family receives regardless of what the same service costs in 10 or 20 years.

-Providers offering prepaid: At the time of our research (June 2026), providers including Fixed Price Cremations, Greenfields Funerals, Salvos Funerals, and Willed offered prepaid options.
-Availability varies and changes over time.
+Providers offering prepaid: At the time of our research (checked 6 August 2026), providers including Fixed Price Cremations, Greenfields Funerals, Salvos Funerals, and Willed offered prepaid options.
+Availability varies and changes over time; ask each provider for their current prepaid price list.

 The advantages: